 - Coordinating and implementing programs and activities to increase awareness and instill pride in American Indian history, traditions, and culture

-An important component of this program is the Parent Advisory Committee or PAC.
+An important component of this program is the Indian Parent Committee or IPC.
 For Native Education formula grants it is required that the program be developed and approved by a parent committee.
 This must include parents and family members of eligible Native children enrolled in the district.
-For more detailed information on the PAC please download the PDF attached below.
+For more detailed information on the IPC please download the PDF attached below.

 For any questions or general concerns about the program please contact the district's Native Education Coordinator Sandy Ruiz via phone at (360) 538-8409 or by email at firstname.lastname@example.org

 "What should it matter if one bowl is dark and the other pale, if each is of good design and serves its purpose well?" -Hopi